cewing/codefellows_f2_python/source/homework/html_builder.rst

 It builds up a html tree, and then calls the ``render()`` method of your element to render the page.

-It uses a ``cStringIO`` object (like a file, but in memory) to render otmemoery, then dumps it to the console, and writes a file.
-Take alook at the code at the end to make sure you undersand it.
+It uses a ``cStringIO`` object (like a file, but in memory) to render to memory, then dumps it to the console, and writes a file.
+Take a look at the code at the end to make sure you understand it.

 The html generated at each step is in the files: ``test_html_ouput?.html``